School Science Lessons

 Xanthophylls

-Xanthophylls are oxygenated carotenes, the yellow leaf pigments of leaves, synthesized within plastids without need for light for synthesis.
+Xanthophylls are oxygenated carotenes, synthesised within plastids without need for light for synthesis.

-However, theyt do absorb some wavelengths not absorbed by chlorophyll, so appear in etiolated leaves and plants with chlorosis nutrient deficiency.
+They do absorb some wavelengths not absorbed by chlorophyll, so in etiolated leaves with chlorosis nutrient deficiency.

 In the leaves of deciduous plants, green chlorophyll covers up the yellow from the carotenoid pigments, except during autumn.